 - Look at what you find.
 Are you spending more than you are making?
 Are there ways to stretch your money?

 - Adjust your budget periodically based on realistic spending and goals

 It is important to build savings for unnexpected financial challenges such as repairing the brakes on your car or paying for a parking ticket.

 Tips to build your savings!

 - Automatically deposit 10% of income into savings account

 - Only withdrawal savings for emergencies or when you've reached your goal

 - Shop smart!
 Utilize coupons and sales, shop second-hand

 - Learn how to find less expensive ways to enjoy entertainment and activities

-- Try to take out the smallest loan possible to accomplish your goal.
-Remember you will need to repay the loan plus interest in the future.
+- Try to take out the smallest loan amount possible to accomplish your goal.
+Remember, you will need to repay the loan plus interest in the future.